• Voor 17 uur besteld, dezelfde dag verzonden!

 Read more

-Playing is more than just "fun": it helps rodents and rabbits exhibit natural behaviors like searching, gnawing, pushing, pulling, and exploring.
-This provides mental stimulation and prevents boredom.
-At DRD Rodent Shop® (specialists since 2011 ), we select toys that are practical and suited to your pet's abilities.
+Rodent toys and foraging – challenge and variety in the enclosure Playing isn't just fun: it provides variety and complements natural behaviors like searching, gnawing, pushing, pulling, and exploring.
+With the right enrichment, you can make the environment more interesting and help reduce boredom.
+At DRD Rodent Shop®, we select toys that are practical and suited to your pet's abilities.
+Specialists since 2011.

 Natural behavior